EUFAR/egads-gui/doc/source/description.rst

 The menu bar
 ------------

-The menu bar of EGADS GUI is composed of three submenus: File, Processings and About
+The menu bar of EGADS GUI is composed of three submenus: File, Processing and About

 ^^^^
 File